ARGUMENTATION 1: DEFINITIONS

 [I have defined argument as] a discourse through which speakers support disputable positions.
 (Id., p.
 18)

-Schiffrin’s work is not primarily devoted to argument.
-This succinct definition, however, perfectly express the mixed character of the argumentative activity.
+Schiffrin’s work is not primarily concerned to argument.
+However, this succinct definition, however, perfectly expresses the mixed character of argumentative activity.

 7. Argumentation, a discourse submitted to a rational judge